CHADWICK INTERNATIONAL ADMISSION PROCESS

 Once the enrollment is finalized, students interested in applying for the following year must submit an updated application with the most current documentation.
 It is important to note that if your child is wait listed, you should explore other educational alternatives while awaiting a decision from CI.

 PRIORITY SYSTEM: Based on the school’s mission, CI views qualified applicants holistically when offering places.
 Qualified students from expatriate families will be considered priority for admissions.
-The Admissions Office also takes into account the profile of the grade applied for, and places students so that diversity and balance within the school is maintained.
-In addition, and within the constraints of our ESOL program, learning support and class size limitations, CI also takes into account (in no particular order):
+The Admissions Office also takes into account the profile of each grade, and enrolls students so that diversity and balance within the school is maintained.
+In addition, and within the constraints of our English for Speakers of Other Languages (ESOL) Program, learning support and class size limitations, CI also takes into account (in no particular order):